 Disconnect all USB devices from your computer, including external hard drives, USB flash drives, printers, and scanners.
 Faulty or incompatible USB devices can prevent Windows from booting properly.
 Once you’ve unplugged all USB devices, restart your computer and see if it boots normally.

-See also How to Repair Windows 10/11 from a USB Drive: A Comprehensive Guide
+See also How to Activate Automatic Repair in Windows 11/10: A Comprehensive Guide

 4. Turn Off Fast Boot